jumbry/Flask-fileserver/README.md

 # Flask-fileserver

- This folder contains code for deploying a simple Flask web fileserver on a virtual machine in Google Compute Engine.
+ This folder contains code for deploying a simple web fileserver using Python, gunicorn and Flask on a virtual machine in Google Compute Engine.

  It builds from the sample code for the [Deploying to Google Compute Engine][tutorial-gce] tutorial.

  The original code is at: https://github.com/GoogleCloudPlatform/getting-started-python.git

 Please refer to the tutorial for full instructions on configuring, running, and deploying the sample code.

 A brief summary for deploying the code from this folder follows: